lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 assignments, simply complete the assigned number of activities inside the book before the deadline.

+### Course assistants
+We are lucky to have two excellent course assistants who will be helping hold office hours and grade assignments: Gerard Shu Fungwi and Andrew Johnson.
+You can contact them via Slack.

 ### Office hours
-I will hold daily office hours on Slack to answer any questions you have.
+Gerard, Andrew, and I  will hold daily office hours on Slack to answer any questions you have.
 Post in the #officehours channel with a question and we can chat about it in a thread.
 If needed, we can start a video call so you can share your screen.
 If you have anything that you need to ask privately, you can send me a direct